Northrop Grumman Savings Plan

 Have you ever asked yourself "Am I contributing enough to the Northrop Grumman Savings Plan (NGSP)?"
 "Have I selected the right investments?"
 "Will I have enough to retire?"

-The Fidelity® Personalized Planning & Advice service is available to Northrop Grumman Savings Plan (NGSP) participants.
+The Fidelity Personalized Planning and Advice service is available to Northrop Grumman Savings Plan (NGSP) participants.
 This service gives you access to a team of professionals who can help you create and maintain an investment strategy.
 You can get the support you need to put your plan into action and track your progress against your goals.
-Please note there is an advisory fee for this optional service.
+Please note there's an advisory fee for this optional service.

 Links to external sites listed are provided for informational purposes only.
-Northrop Grumman is not responsible for and does not specifically approve or endorse any of the content or any advertisements that, may be found or accessed on these websites.
+Northrop Grumman is not responsible for and doesn't specifically approve or endorse any of the content or any advertisements that, may be found or accessed on these websites.

 The Planning & Guidance Center helps you analyze where you are towards saving for a goal — and set a clear plan of action to get you where you want to be.
 Choose whether you want to plan for retirement, college or other financial goal, or for an overall investment strategy.
 You can then enter your information to determine your situation and objectives, and see the impact on your goals by changing key assumptions and modeling different scenarios.